Photo courtesy of Ian Espinosa

 Paul teaches in this passage that sleeping with a prostitute is a sin with the body.
 But notice “every sin that a man doeth is without the body.”
 Without here means not using or not with the body.
 If every sin, beside the sexual sins of fornication, are not with the body, then what are they with?
 They are done with man’s spirit and soul.
 All sin is spiritual in that man’s spirit participates.
 All sin is soulical in that man chooses to do it with his own volition.

 The deadly consequence of this poisonous error is that it teaches, no matter what sins you commit or how often, it is okay because your spirit cannot sin.
 In other words, it teaches sins don’t matter for the Christian!
 Grace then becomes a license to sin.

 False grace teaches that man’s spirit cannot commit a sin.
 That is error.
 Whenever we sin, according to 1 Corinthians 6:18 it is spiritual – with our spirits.
 It has spiritual consequences, destroying our fellowship with God because we walked away from Him; He did not walk away from us.
 It certainly is true that we do not lose our salvation when we sin.
 The only time that we would lose our salvation when we sin would be when we enter into a lifestyle of unrepentant sin; if we do not stop before we die, then we would be lost forever.

-So the idea that false grace teaches is that our spirits are so good that it doesn’t matter what we do with our bodies – it never contaminates our spirits; that’s why we remain saved even after we sin.
+So, false grace teaches that our spirits are so good that it doesn’t matter what we do with our bodies – sin never contaminates our spirits.
 Though it is true we can sin and stay saved, this whole concept of being “sealed” from sin is NOT what the Bible teaches.